wesfletch/costmap_processor/README.md

 Required dependencies:

 * [occupancy_grid_python](https://github.com/awesomebytes/occupancy_grid_python): used to subscribe to and manipulate OccupancyGrid messages for costmap_processor node.
-However, most of this functionality (minus the ability to subscribe to a message and update object data automatically) is available in the Costmap object of costmap_processor.
+However, most of this functionality (minus the ability to subscribe to a message and update object data automatically) is available in the Costmap object of costmap_generator.py.
 * [rospy_message_converter](https://github.com/uos/rospy_message_converter): used in the bridge_server node to JSON-serialize ROS messages for transport to Java client ROSBridge.

-### Nodes
+## Nodes

 This ROS package contains a few different nodes to handle input/output for TraCR agents: